 Metro Cat Rescue needs your help so that we can continue to help cats left to die in the streets.
 We are DROWNING in bills for food, medical costs and supplies.
 Donate at our GoFundMe Page or click on this Link for the Amazon Wish List.
+MetroCatRescue@gmail.com is the address for PayPal.
+Checks can be sent to Metro Cat Rescue, Anthony Olszewski, 297 Griffith Street, Jersey City, NJ 07307.
 Please DO contribute so that Metro Cat Rescue has the resources to be there to save abandoned kittens and cats.

 Anthony Olszewski and friends have been saving kittens and cats for for many years.
 We intervene where a cat is about to die — like those abandoned to the cruel horrors of the street by heartless owners.
 We also care for kittens that shelters routinely kill for being “too much trouble” — like Little Blake with ringworm shown here.
 The Metro Cat Rescue Facebook Page shows just some of the many more cats and kittens that we rescued in only the last few years.

-We recently began operating under the name Metro Cat Rescue and hope soon to establish a formal organization.
+We are formally organized under the name Metro Cat Rescue as a not for profit.
 All volunteer — receiving neither grants nor tax payer dollars — it’s only with community support that Metro Cat Rescue can save kittens and cats in need.

 Our dream is to establish a facility to provide care for homeless kittens and cats with easily treated but contagious conditions — those innocents that now elsewhere regularly are made to die.
 Sadly, a lack of funds has kept Metro Cat Rescue’s goal on a distant horizon.
 Without the necessary resources, each day there are cats that we can’t help.
 Indeed, last summer, there was a dip in donations and adoptions.
 I would not let the cats go hungry, so I scraped by eating little more than bread, rice and beans myself.